-Note: The sensor cable should ideally point towards back of the camera if possible.
-But don't worry if it isn't, as Auto Aligner will calculate the exact offset.
+Note: The umbilical cable should point towards back of the camera if possible.
+But don't worry if it isn't as Auto Aligner will calculate the exact offset.

 Camera Offsets

 Angular CCD Offsets

 - Pan is positive when camera is panning to the left. - Tilt is positive when camera tilts up. - Roll is positive when camera rolls clockwise.